USAID-OHA-SI/visiblespectrum/README.md

 - **`periods`**: A character vector for the periods of interest.
 Defaults to `"recent"`.
 - **`max_level`**: An integer representing the maximum area level to retrieve data for.
 - **`verbose`**: A logical value that controls whether progress messages are printed during data retrieval.
+- - **`csv_`**: A logical value that controls whether the results will be saved as a CSV or not.
+CSVs save in the current working directory.
+- **`wait`**: An optional float parameter that introduces a delay (in seconds) between API requests.
+This can help reduce errors if too many requests are sent in a short period.
+Set to `0` for no delay, or to a positive value to wait before each request.

 #### Parameter Input Options